freeflowthought/X402_Improvement_Proposal/TrustChain_Litepaper.md

 | ARB_EVIDENCE | 0x11 | Submit evidence |
 | ARB_DECISION | 0x12 | Submit decision |

+### 3.1.1 Settlement Key and Hashing Rules

+To avoid implementation and audit ambiguity, TrustChain uses a consistent rule:

+- **On-chain settlement primary key**: `settlementId` (unique, non-reusable; all settle/finalize/dispute/confirm use this key)
+- **Business content hash**: `requestHash` (or `requestId`) is only for indexing/association, not a settlement primary key
+- **Receipt uniqueness**: `receiptId` uniquely identifies a UsageReceipt and must be replay-protected on-chain

 ### 3.2 ServiceRequest

 ```solidity